WASdev/lib.rtcomm.node/README.md

 1. Event monitoring of Rtcomm services.
 2. Third party call control (the ability to initiate a 3rd party call).

+This module relies on both a message broker for sending (publishing) and receiving messages and the WebSphere Liberty rtcomm-1.0 feature to actually deliver these services.
+This node.js module is simply a client to these services.
+It can subscribe and receive rtcomm related events or it can initiate a 3rd party call between two endpoints.

 ##Install
 ```
 npm install rtcomm